hajjiinnn/startup/README.md

 `line-height: (insert 1/2height of element)` will center the text vertically
 `align-items: center` aligns items along the cross axis of the flex container; centers them
 `justify-content: center` aligns items along the main axis of the flex container; centers them.
-### Debugging CSS
-use browser developer tools.
-### CSS Frameworks
-lots of code for repeatable layouts
-- Tailwind
-- Bootstrap - the most popular and successful and has come to define what the layout of a webpage should be.
-Integrate by referencing the CSS files from their content delivery network (CDN)

 ### CSS Position
 using position: value;
 "static": This is the default value, and it means that the element is positioned according to the normal flow of the page.